 - Bruno the Bandit is chock full of this.
 Roughly medieval setting, with phones (cellular and otherwise), computers, TV, modern-style advertising agencies (or parodies thereof, anyway)...

-- Problem Sleuth is set during The Roaring Twenties, but you'd never know that if it didn't mention bootlegging and Prohibition.
+- Problem Sleuth is set during The Roaring '20s, but you'd never know that if it didn't mention bootlegging and Prohibition.
 They don't even bother with the aesthetics.

 - Noka lives in a universe best described as a car crash consisting of several settings, with medieval fantasy and modern day in the middle of it all.
 While magic does exist, most people that do possess the ability to use it spend more time powering dead remote controls rather than shooting bolts of lightning.

 - Batman: The Animated Series seems to take place in a strange mish-mash of eras.
-The cars and art-deco landscape of Gotham is out of the 20's/30's, TV is still in black and white but personal computers are common (and the Bat-computer itself has a large color screen).
+The cars and art-deco landscape of Gotham is out of the 20s/30s, TV is still in black and white but personal computers are common (and the Bat-computer itself has a large color screen).
 Most airplanes are prop-driven biplanes, but the Batwing is more or less a flying saucer.

 - Another Flintstones-inspired cartoon was the short-lived The Roman Holidays.
-The Roman Empire meets The Sixties.
+The Roman Empire meets The '60s.